Inflectra/rapise-documentation/docs/Guide/restoring_the_default_layout.md

 # Restoring the Default Layout

-There are two ways to restore the default layout of Rapise panes: (1) On Startup, and (2) In the Global Settings.
+There are two ways to restore the default layout of Rapise panes: on startup, and through the Global Settings dialog.

 ## On Startup

-Press the ++shift++ key while you open Rapise.
-Keep the ++shift++ key down until Rapise is done initializing.
+Press the ++shift++ key while opening Rapise.
+Keep the ++shift++ key pressed until Rapise has finished initializing.

 ## Global Settings Dialog

-1. Click menu `Settings > Global`.
+1. Click `Settings > Global`.
 The **Rapise Settings** dialog will appear.
 2. Navigate to the **Utilities** tab of the dialog.
-3. Click on the **Reset Layout** button.
+3. Click the **Reset Layout** button.

-Rapise will restart and the layout will be returned to the default.
+Rapise will restart, and the layout will be restored to its default.

 ## See Also